KoolP/OpenLibraryBooksRNApp/README.md

 ## DISCUSSION:

+1. Added a testingsetup including Jest and react NAtive Testing Library.
+Currenlty only testing the app rendering with the react-navigation/native setup

-1. Network calls and slow internet: The assignment requires the application to provide feedback to users regarding errors or slow internet connections.
+2. Network calls and slow internet: The assignment requires the application to provide feedback to users regarding errors or slow internet connections.
 Instead of using NetInfo to monitor the internet connection, I implemented a 10-second timeout for fetch requests to handle sluggish responses.

-2. Axios vs. fetch: To minimize dependencies, I opted to use the built-in fetch API.
+3. Axios vs. fetch: To minimize dependencies, I opted to use the built-in fetch API.
 I created a custom abstraction to handle timeouts, as fetch doesn't include timeout tracking out of the box.

-3. TS config and Linting: I toght Linting rules are quite essential in this kind of assignment where clean code is dempnstrated.
+4. TS config and Linting: I toght Linting rules are quite essential in this kind of assignment where clean code is dempnstrated.
 I used eslint and react-native community defaults for TypeScript configuration and linting, with preferences for warning-based linting and separate configuration for linting and Prettier formatting from each other.
 Here is a good talk from Josh Goldberg on Setting Up ESLint and TypeScript for React at React Miami 2023: https://www.youtube.com/watch?v=sSJBeWPIipQ

 ## TODOS

-- Implement testing for specific use cases, such as hooks or functions handling fetching.
+- Implement testing for specific use cases sucha s mocking of async calls to the api or even trying to implement msw: https://mswjs.io/docs/integrations/react-native/
 - Add offline persistence, but more context is needed to determine the specific requirements.
 - Handle errors and logging more gracefully.